KISHORE15404/Retail-Demand-Forecasting-System/README.md

 ## 🛍️ Retail Demand Forecasting System

 A machine learning pipeline to forecast product demand using historical supermarket sales data.
-Built using PySpark for data processing and Scikit-learn/XGBoost for modeling.
+Built using Pandas and NumPy for data processing and Scikit-learn/XGBoost for modeling.

 ---

 ## 📌 Project Overview

-- 🧹 Cleaned and preprocessed sales data using PySpark
+- 🧹 Cleaned and preprocessed sales data using Pandas
 - 📈 Built multiple regression models to predict product-level demand
 - 📊 Compared model performance using RMSE, MAE, and R²
 - 🔍 Visualized key features and results